MrCirca/zabbix-glusterfs/README.md

 This project was created to monitor Gluster Storage with Zabbix.
 In this repository there are two files.
-One python script that calls [gstatus](https://github.com/gluster/gstatus), discovering gluster volumes and print data we want, according the arguments giving.
+One python script that calls [gstatus](https://github.com/gluster/gstatus), discovering gluster volumes and print data we want, according to the arguments given.
 You have to install gstatus [gstatus](https://github.com/gluster/gstatus)

-You should save the script in any directory you want, do it executable from zabbix user using sudo.
+You should save the script in any directory you want, in order to do it executable from zabbix user using sudo.
 You have to create a file in /etc/zabbix/zabbix_server.conf.d/ and add UserParameters:

 * You should save the script in any directory you want, do it executable from zabbix user using sudo.
 * You have to create a file in /etc/zabbix/zabbix_server.conf.d/ and add UserParameters:

-* You shoud import zabbix_template.xml in zabbix
+* The last one shoud be import zabbix_template.xml in zabbix

 ### Examples executing script
 Giving no arguments